 Keeping your feet together and your knees straight, lean forward and feel the stretch in your calves.
 Hold for 6 to 8 seconds.
 Remember to keep your heels on the floor and your feet parallel.

-- 3) Forehand block – loop (20 seconds).
+3) Forehand block – loop (20 seconds).
 The first player will stop looping and start to block back passively, this indicates that they’re done looping.
-Other player starts looping.
+Another player starts looping.

 If you block the return too quickly or if you continue to crush the ball, they can not warm their strokes comfortably.
 And this can be considered as “unpolite” in table tennis.
 Please read the etiquette rules in table tennis too.